All About Red Bellied Woodpeckers

 Typical woodpecker features include stiff tails to prop their bodies up against tree trunks, and feet with two toes facing forward and two pointing backward.
 That foot structure helps them grasp branches and bark as they navigate up and around tree trunks, on the hunt for insects.
 They measure 9-1/4 inches with a wingspan of 16 inches.

 Check out 10 photos of common North American woodpecker species.

 Like many species in the woodpecker family, male and female red-bellieds look slightly different.
 Males sport full red foreheads, caps and napes.
 Females have red napes and just a touch of ruby at the base of their bills.
-Their offspring, however, have plain, nondescript heads with a subdued red hue.
+Their juvenile offspring, however, have plain, nondescript heads with a subdued red hue.

-How to Attract Red-Bellied Woodpeckers
+How to Attract Red Bellied Woodpeckers

 To lure these lively and desirable woodpeckers to your backyard feeding station, serve a variety of their favorite foods.
 Suet is a must, especially in winter.
 Sunflower seeds and peanuts are a hit, too.
-And then sweeten the deal with sugar water, fruit and jelly.
-These are the 4 best foods for woodpeckers.
+And then sweeten the deal with sugar water, fruit and grape jelly.
+Outside the backyard, they also eat insects, acorns and berries.

 As red-bellieds swoop in to your feeders for a snack, listen for the exuberant, guttural quirr quirr quirr chatter.
 Unlike most bird species, both males and females vocalize throughout the year.
 The sound is a favorite of many backyard birders.

 Listen to the red-bellied woodpecker’s song.

 Bird songs provided by the Cornell Lab of Ornithology.